 Brice's practice is concentrated on haunting and emotive portraiture.
 She references art history, images of women in the media and photographs she has taken herself.
-Brice's work was recently included in the much lauded exhibition ‘Making and Unmaking' curated by Duro Olowu, at Camden Arts Centre in London last year.
+Brice's work was recently included in the much lauded exhibition ‘Making and Unmaking' curated by Duro Olowu, at Camden Arts Centre in London in 2016.

 Notable group exhibitions include: ‘La Diablesse' Tramps, London, UK‘ (2016), ‘Home Truths: Domestic Interior in South African Collections' curated by Michael Godby, South African National Gallery, Cape Town, South Africa (2016), ‘Making & Unmaking', Camden Art Centre, London, UK (2016), ‘New Revolutions', Goodman Gallery, Cape Town, South Africa (2016),‘Puppet Show', curated by Tom Bloor and Celine Condorelli, Gavle Konstcentrum, Kultur & Fritid Gavle, Sweden, toured to Grundy Art Gallery, Blackpool, UK (2014).